jmthom31/fi-api-101/README.md

 ## Testing the API endpoint

-You can test the API endpoint by running the following command:
+You can test the API endpoint by running the following command, which will use the contents of the `test.json` file as the body of the request:

 ```cmd
 curl.exe --location --request POST "http://localhost:5000/sample/api" --header "Content-Type: application/json" --data-binary "@test.json"
 ```

-You should recieve the request body and the correlation ID as a response.
+You will recieve the request body and the correlation ID as a response.

 ## Testing the webhooks endpoint